NoOrientationProgramming/ProcessingCore/README.md

 ### Channel 3 - Command interface

 You want to trigger something?
-Just register a command **anywhere** in you application.
+Just register a command **anywhere** in your application.

 ```cpp
 void yourCommand(char *pArgs, char *pBuf, char *pBufEnd)